Gregory V. Palmer

 Ohio West Episcopal Area

 Bishop Gregory Palmer was elected to the episcopacy in 2000.
 He is the Resident Bishop of the Ohio West Area, which includes the Ohio West Conference in the North Central Jurisdiction of The United Methodist Church.

 Bishop Palmer was born in Philadelphia, Pennsylvania.
 He received his undergraduate degree from George Washington University, and later earned his Master of Divinity degree from Duke University.
 In 1999 he received an honorary Doctor of Divinity Degree from Baldwin-Wallace College.
-He was ordained deacon by Bishop James M. Ault in the Eastern Pennsylvania Conference and ordained elder by Bishop James S. Thomas in the East Ohio Conference.
+He was ordained deacon by Bishop James M. Ault in the Eastern Pennsylvania Conference and ordained an elder by Bishop James S. Thomas in the East Ohio Conference.

 Greg served as Senior Pastor of the United Methodist Church of Berea, Ohio, for seven years.
 Prior to that he had been a district superintendent, and had served churches in both Ohio and North Carolina.
 He was the organizing pastor of the James S. Thomas United Methodist Church of Canton, Ohio.